figure002/setlyze/src/setlyze/docs/html/_sources/user_manual.txt

   updated with the new data.

-  The plates and records data will not be loaded directly (in contrast to loading data from CSV files).
+  The plates and records data will not be loaded directly (in contrast to loading data from CSV/XLS files).
 The plates and record data will be loaded when required by the analysis.

 .. _dialog-define-plate-areas: